Newnham on Severn, Forest of Dean & Wye Valley Cottages

 Pets welcome by arrangement.
 No smoking.

 Hamstalls is situated in a quiet and peaceful location at Awre.
 The village lies close to the Rivern Severn on the edge of the Forest of Dean, three miles from Newnham On Severn where there are pubs and a shop.
-The setting affords excellent views of the river (watch the surfers on the famous Bore!) and almost immediate access across the fields to the Severn Way footpath.
+You can enjoy excellent views of the river (watch the surfers on the famous Bore!) and almost immediate access across the fields to the Severn Way footpath.

 There are many ancient sites to explore in the region - the Welsh border castles, Tintern Abbey, the cathedral city of Gloucester - while the Cotswolds, Brecon Beacons and the Malvern Hills are all within easy driving distance.